LeBarbouze/tunacell/README.md

     pip -V

-If it is not installed, you may check [install-pip][this to install pip].
+If it is not installed, you may check [this to install pip][install-pip].

 [install-pip]: https://pip.pypa.io/en/stable/installing/ "Install pip"
 [anaconda]: https://docs.continuum.io/ "Anaconda"